Cleveland Gladiators

-The Cleveland Gladiators were an arena football team based in Cleveland, Ohio, United States, and members of the Arena Football League (AFL).
+The Cleveland Gladiators were an arena football team based in Cleveland, Ohio, and members of the Arena Football League (AFL).
 The Gladiators played their home games at Quicken Loans Arena, which they shared with the Cleveland Cavaliers of the National Basketball Association and the Cleveland Monsters of the American Hockey League.
 The franchise was originally based in East Rutherford, New Jersey, and then later in Las Vegas, Nevada, before relocating to Cleveland for the 2008 AFL season.
 The Gladiators qualified for the playoffs eight times in their history, reaching the ArenaBowl in 2014.

 The Gladiators announced that they would not play the 2018 and 2019 seasons due to renovations on Quicken Loans Arena that required it to close during the NBA offseason and were granted a two-season hiatus.
 Before the team could return in 2020, the league filed for bankruptcy and ceased operations.

 Team history

 New Jersey Red Dogs (1997–2000)

 The New Jersey Red Dogs entered the Arena Football League in 1997, along with the Nashville Kats and the New York CityHawks.
 Their ownership group, which was led by New Jersey radio entrepreneur E. Burke Ross, also included several ex-NFL players, such as Joe Morris, Carl Banks, and Harry Carson.
 The name "Red Dogs" reflected the sponsorship of the Miller Brewing Company, the makers of Red Dog beer.
 The Red Dogs played at Continental Airlines Arena in East Rutherford, New Jersey.

 The AFL's intention was to add only New Jersey and Nashville for 1997.
 However, well after the awarding of the Red Dogs and Kats franchises, the owners of Madison Square Garden in New York City requested a franchise of their own, and the league granted this request.
 And so the CityHawks also began play in 1997.
 This affected the Red Dogs, in that the league then prevented the Red Dogs from advertising in New York.
 While North Jersey itself is very populous in its own right, the Red Dogs had hoped to be the team for the entire New York metropolitan area.
 Despite this setback, the Red Dogs management built a good team, which opened its history in memorable fashion.
 The team won 8 of its first 9 games, including a victory in their inaugural game on a last-second game-winning field goal, a thrilling overtime victory against the Albany Firebirds, a thorough thrashing of the Iowa Barnstormers (runners-up in the previous year's ArenaBowl X), and also one game in which they scored a then-record 91 points against the Texas Terror.
 (This record has since been surpassed by the New York Dragons, who scored 99 in a game against the Carolina Cobras in 2001.)